medhatdawoud/angular-rating/README.md

     <rating value="foo" size="30px"></rating>
     <rating value="foo" size="10em"></rating>
 ```
-- `color` is optional, this is the color of the filled stars, so you can choose a color of your choice if not it will be `#F3D82C`,
+- `color` is optional, this is the color of the filled stars, so you can choose a color of your choice if not it will be `#F3D82C` as default value,
-the color can be a litteral color or HEX color prefixed by `#` as default value.
+the color can be a litteral color or HEX color prefixed by `#`.
 ```html
     <rating value="foo" color="red"></rating>
     <rating value="foo" color="#333"></rating>